cabal-club/cable/readme.md

 requests within a single cabal, the probability of collision remains below 1%.
 (i.e. `(1 - 1 / (2**32)) ** 43_000_000 > 0.99`)

+When generating a new `req_id`, a client MUST discard and generate a new one if the one generated collides with a known active `req_id`.

 When a client forwards a request to further peers, the `req_id` MUST NOT be changed, so that routing loops can be more easily detected by peers in the network.